yaltf/license-viewer/README.md

 # Start UI as web application
 ./license-viewer
 ```

-Then select a scan result and then a target to display the software packages and their corresponding licenses.
+The UI will be accessible on `localhost:8080`.
+On the UI, you can select a scan result and then a target to display the software packages and their corresponding licenses.

 ### Export